A Short Story by

 Sam finally spoke again, “When the welfare came to my other Grandparents.
 They didn’t want to have anything to do with me.
 Mom didn’t know if my dad ever wanted to have children, she was the first and last woman he ever brought here, I later found out from him.
 This is where their plans died as well.
 Not even he knows that she wanted to marry him, but now it’s all in the past.”

 Another long silence stretched out in the room.

 “Finally, they tracked him down.
 I guess because he was only now and then, in the city.
 He was there on business when they found him.
 He told them that it would be great, but there was one big problem.
-They got the both of us to have that DNA test and when it was a match, only then did they let us meet.
+They helped with a Paternity test and when it was a match, only then did they let us meet.
 They didn’t want to give either one of us any false hope.” her voice trailed off again.

 “From what I hear, you and I have something in common.
 I had the same situation only by then I was in college.
 Unfortunately for me, my father was in jail, and that was why I never knew him.
 But now, you’re with us, and everything will be better.”
 Emily nodded her head and sat there in silence, having only herself to deal with as she realized her obsessive personality was the reason for a great many problems in her own life.